-I'm an editor on the National desk at The New York Times, helping to direct coverage of news and life across America.
+Hi, I'm Scott Dodd, an editor on the National desk at The New York Times.

-I have taught as an adjunct professor at Columbia Journalism School, served on the board of the Society of Environmental Journalists, and been a mentor to young journalists through Report for America and The Daily Collegian, Penn State's student newspaper, where I got my start.
+I have also taught as an adjunct professor at Columbia Journalism School and served on the board of the Society of Environmental Journalists.
+I mentor young journalists through Report for America and The Daily Collegian, Penn State's student newspaper, where I was lucky enough to get my start.